Jenny Mai Phan, Ph.D.

 David Beversdorf, Ph.D.

-Connect with me on these other apps/websites:
+Connect with me on other apps/websites:

 Web Accessibility: Text-to-speech voice reader can be used by downloading an extension on your web browser called Read Aloud.
 This link is for Chrome web users.
 This link is for Mozilla Firefox web users.
 For Safari web users, this link is to WebOutLoud.